06 Feb The Humble Subpoena – Part 2

-Occasionally, a lawyer (often on their own volition, given clients are usually guided by their lawyer in respect to whether to seek to issue a Subpoena) will file a baseless or “too broad” Subpoena.
+Occasionally, a Family Lawyer (often on their own volition, given clients are usually guided by their lawyer in respect to whether to seek to issue a Subpoena) will file a baseless or “too broad” Subpoena.

 Under the Rulesa Subpoena must be accompanied with conduct money of at least $25 to cover the costs of answering the Subpoena.

 Our Legal Practitioner Director wrote to the Husband’s lawyer seeking additional conduct money, especially given the unparticularised request and a settlement was ultimately agreed with the Husband’s lawyer.
 The conduct money agreed upon was $500.

 The Subpoena was answered, and the documents sent to the Court.
 The agreed conduct money, despite several requests, was never paid by the Husband.

 An application was filed for the payment of the costs incurred in answering the Subpoena but also for the costs of having to file the application.

 The Judge, presented with all of the evidence, including the offers to settle the matter for $500 and the several and numerous requests for the Subpoena to be particularised and thereafter for the payment of the agreed $500, ultimately made an Order for the payment of a total sum in excess of $4,000.